 PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
 It is an end-to-end machine learning and model management tool that speeds up the experiment cycle exponentially and makes you more productive.

-In comparison with the other open-source machine learning libraries, PyCaret is an alternate low-code library that can be used to replace hundreds of lines of code with few words only.
+In comparison with the other open-source machine learning libraries, PyCaret is an alternate low-code library that can be used to replace hundreds of lines of code with few lines only.
 This makes experiments exponentially fast and efficient.
-PyCaret is essentially a Python wrapper around several machine learning libraries and frameworks such as scikit-learn, XGBoost, LightGBM, CatBoost, spaCy, Optuna, Hyperopt, Ray, and many more.
+PyCaret is essentially a Python wrapper around several machine learning libraries and frameworks such as scikit-learn, XGBoost, LightGBM, CatBoost, spaCy, Optuna, Hyperopt, Ray, and few more.

-The design and simplicity of PyCaret is inspired by the emerging role of citizen data scientists, a term first used by Gartner.
-Citizen Data Scientists are power users who can perform both simple and moderately sophisticated analytical tasks that would previously have required more expertise.
-Seasoned data scientists are often difficult to find and expensive to hire but citizen data scientists can be an effective way to mitigate this gap and address data-related challenges in the business setting.
+The design and simplicity of PyCaret are inspired by the emerging role of citizen data scientists, a term first used by Gartner.
+Citizen Data Scientists are power users who can perform both simple and moderately sophisticated analytical tasks that would previously have required more technical expertise.

 pip install pycaret